 This formula is gel based like the rest of the Hydro boost line.
 Gel moisturizers/lotions apply so easily, and the Hydro Boost Water Gel Lotion Sunscreen is no exception.
 Normally with high SPF sunscreens I have to rub them in quite a bit and use more product to cover all my exposed skin but the Hydro Boost Sunscreen applies soooo smoothly.
 It rubs in with barely any effort and doesn’t leave a white cast on my skin or clothing.

 The formula isn’t greasy at all.
-I was shocked, it almost felt like a cream to powder application.
+I was shocked, it felt like a cream to powder application.
 My arms and legs were dry and smooth a minute after application but still felt hydrated.

 I’ve worn Hydro Boost Water Gel Sunscreen twice so far when I was outdoors for a few hours and I didn’t burn at all!
 I did some gardening in 26 degree weather and went for a walk when it was plus 20 and my skin didn’t suffer at all.
 There’s a slight SPF smell but that goes away quickly.